TGI Fridays: Planned markets

+Former markets

 Design

 The newer TGI Fridays franchises (as well as redesigned restaurants) are more contemporary, with wallpaper, granite exteriors, and red-and-white striped lamps instead of Tiffany.
-The exteriors have stucco, the entrance doors have "F"-shaped handles, and a metal cup above the door has a stripe saying "In Here, It's always Friday".
+The exteriors have stucco, the entrance doors have F-shaped handles, and a metal cup above the door has a stripe saying "In Here, It's always Friday".
 The logo design was evolved in 2013 by Jane MacDowall and her creative team in Scotland.
 Most TGI Fridays have a propeller and a rowing scull on display as part of their antiques, which are actually a part of a story told to all TGI Fridays employees; the scull always contains a pair of saddle shoes and a bottle of champagne to remind employees of the value of teamwork, leadership, and celebrating success.
 The propeller is always above or near the bar.
 The thought is that the bar "propels" the restaurant.

 Menu

 Fridays has a large menu with an emphasis on alcoholic beverages.
-These drink come in liquid as well as frozen form and TGI often runs specials or creates unique drinks based on seasonality and location.
+These drinks come in liquid as well as frozen form and TGI often runs specials or creates unique drinks based on seasonality and location.

 TGI Fridays formerly served Atkins-approved appetizers, entrées, and desserts.
-In 2006, the Atkins name was removed from the menu, but the restaurant continues to offer both low-carbohydrate and low-fat menu items.
+In 2006, the Atkins name was removed from the menu when Atkins filed for bankruptcy, but the restaurant continues to offer both low-carbohydrate and low-fat menu items.
 The UK and US menus offer gluten-free items.